 When Jane and Michael, the children of the wealthy and uptight Banks family, are faced with the prospect of a new nanny, they are pleasantly surprised by the arrival of the magical Mary Poppins (played by Julie Andrews).

-You may also like 10 Great Kids Movies Every Family Should Have
+You May Also Enjoy 10 Great Kids Movies Every Family Should Have

 But will the other farm animals, including Fly’s jealous husband Rex, accept a pig who doesn’t conform?